-As your body ages, you begin producing less bone mass than is naturally broken down.
-This results in low bone density, which leads to osteoporosis.
+As your body ages, you begin producing less new bone than is naturally broken down.
+This results in lower bone density, which ultimately leads to osteoporosis.
 There are several factors that contribute to low bone density.
-Among them are a sedentary lifestyle, using tobacco, excessive alcohol use, low intake of calcium, and taking certain medications.
+Among them are a sedentary lifestyle, use of tobacco, excessive alcohol use, low calcium intake, and taking certain medications.
 The older you get, the more likely you are to develop osteoporosis, and it tends to be more common in women than in men.

 Initially, you may not have symptoms, but osteoporosis can present itself in a number of ways:

 Your doctor may suspect osteoporosis just based on your symptoms, but he or she may run tests to be sure.
-The most common one is dual energy x-ray absorptiometry (DXA), which measures the density of bones in your wrists, hips, and spine.
-Your doctor may also use ultrasound and computerized tomography (CT) scans.
+The most common one is dual energy x-ray absorptiometry (DXA) Bone Density Screenings, which measures the density of bones.

 In most cases, your doctor will prescribe medications that can help stop bone loss and help preserve bone mass.
-Hormone therapy is not as common as it once was, since it carries other risks.
-Your doctor may also suggest physical therapy, which will teach you exercises to improve your posture and build bone strength.
+Other treatments may include physical therapy, calcium and vitamin D supplements, smoking cessation, and diet modifications.

 What can I do to Prevent Fractures in the Future?